Realisations of posets and tameness: Basic notions

 Let $I$ and $J$ be posets and $f\colon I\to J$ be a function (not necessarily preserving the poset relations).
-For an element $a$ in $J$:
+For an element $a$ in $J$, define

-For example $(\text{id}_I\leq a)\subset I$ coincides with $(I\leq a)\subset I$.
+For example, $(\text{id}_I\leq a)\subset I$ coincides with $(I\leq a)\subset I$.

-If $f\leq a$ is finite for every $a$ in $J$, then $f\colon I\to J$ is called of \textbf{finite type}.
-For example, if $I$ is finite, then every function $f\colon I\to J$ is of finite type. \end{point}
+If $f\leq a$ is finite for every $a$ in $J$, then $f\colon I\to J$ is called of \textbf{finite-type}.
+For example, if $I$ is finite, then every function $f\colon I\to J$ is of finite-type. \end{point}

 \begin{point} Let $S\subset I$ be a subset of a poset $I$.
-If $(a\leq S)=S$ (i.e. $a\leq s$ for all $s$ in $S$), then $a$ is called an \textbf{ancestor} of $S$.
+If $(a\leq S)=S$ (i.e. $a\leq s$ for all $s$ in $S$), then $a$ is called an \textbf{ancestor}, or lower bound, of $S$.
 If $(a< S)=S$ (i.e. $a< s$ for all $s$ in $S$), then $a$ is called a \textbf{proper ancestor} of $S$.
-Every proper ancestor of $S$ is its ancestor.
 Every element is a proper ancestor of the empty subset.

-If $a$ is an ancestor of $S$ for which there is no other ancestor $b$ of $S$ such that $a<b$, then $a$ is called an \textbf{inf} of $S$.
+If $a$ is an ancestor of $S$ for which there is no other ancestor $b$ of $S$ such that $a<b$, then $a$ is called an \textbf{inf}, or greatest lower bound, of $S$.
 For example, an element $a$ in $I$ is an inf of the empty subset if and only if there is no $b$ in $I$ for which $a<b$.
 Such an element is also called \textbf{maximal} in $I$.
-For instance an element is an inf of $S$ if and only if it is maximal in the subposet $\{a\in I\ |\ (a\leq S)=S\}\subset I$.
+For instance, an element is an inf of $S$ if and only if it is maximal in the subposet $\{a\in I\ |\ (a\leq S)=S\}\subset I$.
 An element $a$ in $I$ is an inf of the entire $I$ if and only if $a\leq x$ for every $x$ in $I$.
 If such an element exists, then it is unique and is called the \textbf{global minimum} of $I$.
 Two different inf elements of a subset are not comparable.

 In general, $S$ can have many inf elements.
-In the case $S$ has only one inf element, then this element is called the \textbf{product} of $S$ and is denoted either by $\bigwedge_I S$ or $\bigwedge S$, if $I$ is clear form the context.
+In the case $S$ has only one inf element, then this element is called the \textbf{product}, or meet, of $S$ and is denoted either by $\bigwedge_I S$ or $\bigwedge S$, if $I$ is clear form the context.
 Explicitly, the product of $S$ is an element $\nu$ in $I$ such that $(\nu \leq S)=S$ and, for every $a$ in $I$ for which $(a\leq S)=S$, the relation $a\leq \nu$ holds.
 The product $\bigwedge_I\{x,y\}$ is also denoted as $x\wedge_I y$ or $x\wedge y$.
 For example, if the product of the empty subset of $I$ exists, then $I$ has a unique maximal element given by $\bigwedge_I\emptyset $.
 This element may fail however to be the global maximum of $I$.
 The element $\bigwedge_I I $, if it exists, is the global minimum of $I$. \end{point}